sassoftware/vscode-sas-extension/website/docs/Configurations/Profiles/sas9ssh.md

 # SAS 9.4 (remote - SSH) Connection Profile

-This connection method uses SSH to authenticate to a SAS Server and run SAS Code using [Interactive Line Mode](https://go.documentation.sas.com/doc/en/pgmsascdc/9.4_3.5/hostunx/n16ui9f6dacn8pn1t0y2hgxgi7wa.htm).
-A number of methods are available to create a secure connection to the SAS 9.4 server.
+To use a SAS 9.4 (remote - SSH) connection type, your SAS server must be running on Unix or Linux.
+The SSH connection method uses SSH to authenticate to a SAS server and runs SAS code using [Interactive Line Mode](https://go.documentation.sas.com/doc/en/pgmsascdc/9.4_3.5/hostunx/n16ui9f6dacn8pn1t0y2hgxgi7wa.htm).
+Several authentication methods are available to create a secure connection to the SAS 9.4 server.

 :::note